A gluten-free pineapple loaf cake with coconut cream drizzle made with almond flour for a dessert that's perfect for springtime.

 This pineapple loaf cake turns out so moist and is filled with tropical flavors of pineapple and coconut throughout the cake.

 While I don't follow a strict gluten free diet, I still make most of my baked goods gluten free.
 I love using Blue Diamond Almond Flour from Albertson's because it's finely sifted, making it a high quality product I feel confident baking with for my family.
-Spring is the best time to continue baking my favorite treats for my family and friends using Blue Diamond Almond Flour!

 You can find Blue Diamond® Almond Flour at your local Albertson's in the baking supplies section.